nearit/Android-UI-Bindings/README.md

 - Missing permissions alert snackbar

 ## Configuration
 Add the NearIT-UI library dependency.
-If your project uses Gradle build system, add the following dependency:
+If your project uses Gradle build system, add the following dependency to `build.gradle` of your app:
 ```groovy
  dependencies {
     //  ...